RetrievalAttention: Accelerating Long-Context LLM Inference via Vector Retrieval: Implementation

-\paragraph{Optimization for the Prefill Phase.} During the prefill phase, the full attention computation of the long context is required for generating the output vector for the next level of the LLM.
-Simultaneously, we move the KV vectors to the CPU side for the ANNS index building.
-To accelerate the overall prefill process, we overlap the cache movement to the CPU with the full attention computation on the GPU in a pipeline manner.
-To minimize peak GPU memory usage during the prefill phase, attention computation is performed sequentially across multiple attention heads.
-This approach only slightly impacts the attention computation speed, as longer prompts can fully leverage GPU parallelism with FlashAttention. \paragraph{Multi-head Parallelism on the CPU side.} To speed up the dynamic sparse attention computation on the CPU, we exploit the multi-thread parallelism in vector databases by leveraging the multi-core ability of modern CPU architecture.
+\paragraph{Multi-head Parallelism on the CPU side.} To speed up the dynamic sparse attention computation on the CPU, we exploit the multi-thread parallelism in vector databases by leveraging the multi-core ability of modern CPU architecture.
 Specifically, since the computation of different attention heads is independent, we launch multiple threads for parallel searching across different vector indexes to reduce the overall latency on the CPU side.
-For grouped query attention (GQA)~\cite{ainslie2023gqa}, although multiple query heads could share the same key-value vectors, we observe that the query vectors from different query heads in the same group exhibit different vector distributions.
+For grouped query attention (GQA)~\citep{ainslie2023gqa}, although multiple query heads could share the same key-value vectors, we observe that the query vectors from different query heads in the same group exhibit different vector distributions.
 Therefore, we build one vector index for each query head to leverage the specific query distribution of each head. \paragraph{Minimize the CPU Memory Usage.} To reduce CPU memory consumption, the indexes in the same attention group share one copy of KV vectors by only storing the pointers to KV vectors in each index.
-In the future, we plan to utilize scalar quantization to further compress the KV vectors, implementing an 8-bit representation in place of the original FP32 format.
+In the future, we plan to utilize scalar quantization to further compress the KV vectors, implementing an 8-bit quantization in place of the original FP16 format.
 This compression is promising to reduce memory usage while preserving computational efficiency.
-Importantly, our initial results demonstrate that this quantization approach does not compromise the accuracy of the model outcomes, maintaining performance equivalent to the full-precision representation.
+Importantly, our initial results demonstrate that this quantization approach does not compromise the inference accuracy, maintaining performance equivalent to the full-precision representation.